What your waist circumference and obesity tell you about health risk

 What you need to know about waist circumference and obesity-related health risk

-Research shows that carrying extra weight around your middle, also defined as "central adiposity," increases your chance of developing health issues.
+Research shows that carrying extra weight around your middle, defined as “central adiposity,” increases your chance of developing health issues.
 Healthy waist circumference classifications differ for men and women.
-Men, your risk of developing health issues increases with a waist larger than 40 inches (102 cm).
-Non-pregnant women, if your waist exceeds 35 inches (88 cm), then you have increased disease risk.
+For men, your risk of developing health issues increases with a waist larger than 40 inches (102 cm).
+For non-pregnant women, if your waist exceeds 35 inches (88 cm), you have increased disease risk.

 Health conditions related to waist circumference and obesity in the United States (and other industrialized nations):

-Extra weight in general as well as a large waist circumference are reasons for taking charge of your health.
-This table can help you evaluate your BMI (body mass index) combined with your waist circumference to determine disease risk.
+Carrying excess weight and having a large waist circumference are reasons to take charge of your health.
+This table can help you evaluate your BMI (body mass index) and waist circumference to determine disease risk.

 How to measure waist circumference accurately